martynas199/EliteBooker-frontend/TESTING_GUIDE.md

 ### Issue 1: "Beautician ID not found"

-**Cause**: You're not logged in as an admin with a beautician account
+**Cause**: You're not logged in as an admin with a specialist account
 **Solution**:

 - Log in to admin panel first